abhishekdeokar/ionic-root/README.md

 It is not mandatory to run the mongod command from the loopback project folder, and can be run from anywhere.

-For running the app, type the commands below in the terminal from the ionic-root folder:
+For running the ionic app, type the commands below in the terminal from the ionic-root folder:

 	ionic serve